memopussle/Clothing-shop-react/README.md

 ### Challenges

 There are a few challenges that I faced along the project.
 Mainly are communications between Nextjs and Sanity and how to query my products list and integrate it with my website.
-I hope to implement a few features in the future: A search engine for products, filter and sort features ( only work on Firefox but not across all internet platforms), and an actual purchase function from Stripe.
+I hope to implement a few features in the future: A search engine for products, filter and sort features ( only work on Firefox but not across all internet platforms), and push Stripe purchase function live.